Pathway to Social Science – Social Policy

 Who is this course for?

-The course is part of a 60 credit Pathway to the Social Sciences
+The course is a 20 credit module on the Pathway to Social Science programme.

 Learning and Teaching

 The course will be taught weekly and there will be two Saturday Schools.
 There will be 40 contact hours.
 You will also be asked to do reading and research tasks to prepare for class and for your assignments.